CamRaff/milestone-project-1/README.md

 I chose Anton for the header and navigation text as I felt that this font had a similar kind of sharpness too it as can be seen in the image above where I chose the color scheme from.

 ![anton](assets/images/anton-example.png/)

+### Images

+The image used on the home page was created by John Christensen, a staff member at Barca Tynemouth.
+Each of the merchandise images were taken by Beth Simpson, also a staff member at Barca Tynemouth.

+For the social media links in the footer I used Font Awesome, with a link acquired from Code Institute.

+Images found on the menu page were sourced from various places online, and credit is as follows: